Let me guess…

 Get the picture out of your mind of you sweating in the gym, just for now.
 Start small and work your way up—your body will thank you.
 My active journey is slower than others: I take my time, I’m intentional about my movements.
 You know what?
 That’s okay!
 Some days I only get out to take the dogs for a walk, but it’s still helping me to build upon what I did yesterday and the day before that.
 So get out there and get active in your own way!

-So it’s important to find the type of workout that appeals to you and that you can do comfortably, and talk to your doctor about it.
+It’s important to find the type of workout that appeals to you and that you can do comfortably, and talk to your doctor about it.
 Your doctor can advise you as to whether you’re on the right track with a safe exercise plan that won’t aggravate endometriosis symptoms like pelvic pain.